Home

 Four Maori tribes originally settled in the Taranaki region, and it was one of the first areas inhabited in New Zealand.
 The Te Atiawa, Ngati Tama, Ngati Maru, and Ngati Mutunga were among the first to call the region home, however in the early 1800s, tribes from the Waikato region threatened to invade the Taranaki, forcing an exodus of the original tribes.

 British settlers first came to the region in 1841, and started to buy large parcels of land.
 When the Maori people returned to the region, they took exception to the sales, thus beginning the New Zealand land wars.
 The first shots were fired in 1859 in Waitara.
+For the Maori people, Mt Taranaki has great spiritual importance.

 Taranaki means the "Gliding Peak".
 And according to legend, Taranaki once lived with the three other great volcanoes, Ruapehu, Ngauruhoe and Tongariro.
 But Taranaki was exiled when he fell in love with Tongariro's wife Pihanga (another volcano).
 Taranaki moved westwards and as he did, his tears carved the Whanganui River.
 Legend has it that clouds cover his tears to this day.
-Taranaki Kapa Haka picture

-The Parihaka Peace Festival, held in January annually, recognises the peaceful 1860s Maori resistance against colonisation by the British.
+The Parihaka Peace Festival, held in January annually, recognizes the peaceful 1860s Maori resistance against colonisation by the British.
 The festival pays tribute to two prophets, Te Whiti and Tohu, who actively encouraged their people to peacefully object to the confiscation of land.

 These days, the festival brings together a wide range of musicians from regae, soul and mainstream genres, together with a range of events promoting peace and understanding.